Monday - Friday:

-Students that are suspended or dismissed from the university, or have a tuition appeal should contact Frank Robinson.
+Students that are suspended or dismissed from the university, non-degree seeking Post Bachelors, or have a tuition appeal should contact Frank Robinson.

 Frank brings many years of experience in higher education and advising to Norse Advising, as he has been serving at Northern Kentucky University since 2007.
 Previously, Frank served as an Advisor/Lecturer for six years and then became Assistant Director of the Haile/US Bank College of Business Advising Center.
 As Assistant Director of the College of Business Advising Center, Frank designed activities to recruit and attract freshmen to business programs, provided programming of new student programs toward college transition, and also worked with department chairs on curriculum updates and development.

 In his time at NKU, Frank has won such accolades as the Dean’s Citation Award for Outstanding Citizenship (2012-13), NKU Outstanding Advising Award (2015), Outstanding Advisor for the Local Phi Beta Lambda Chapter for Kentucky (2015), and Outstanding Staff Member from the NKU Black Faculty and Staff Association in 2018.
 He earned his Bachelor’s degree in English from the University of Illinois at Urbana-Champaign and went on to earn his Master’s degree in Organizational Leadership from Lewis University in Romeoville, IL.

 As the Associate Director of Norse Advising, Amy’s primary responsibility is directing the Pathfinders Program.
 She also works to develop co-curricular initiatives to encourage student success.
 Some of the programs she has developed include the Academic Success Workshops for students in academic distress; the major declaration advising campaign to help students in selecting majors in a timely manner; and the Norse Advising Recognition Breakfast, which recognizes outstanding students in Norse Advising.